 A. The short answer is yes, we have enough PPE.
 We monitor our PPE usage daily and have resources in place for any PPE that may be deemed critical.
 These resources include direct contacts with our nursing supply vendor, Niagara Public Health and the Ministry of Long-Term Care.
 We are very thankful for the volunteer work done by many to make fabric face masks as well.

 Q. Have staff screening been enhanced?

 A. Enhanced staff screening has been in place since March 14th.
 All staff are required to self-monitor at home before coming to Shalom Manor.
 Upon arrival they can only enter work through the front door and are required to go through active screening.

 Q. Are temperatures being taken twice per day?

 A. Yes, both residents and staff are required to have their temperatures taken twice per day.
 Staff temperatures are taken at the beginning and the end of their shifts.
 Resident temperatures are taken once in the morning and once in the evening.

 Q. Can I visit my loved one who is palliative?

-A. One person who has been designated by the family as the essential visitors are allowed in the building once a day to visit a resident who is very ill or requiring end-of-life care.
+A. One person at a time (two people per day) who has been designated by the family as the essential visitors are allowed in the building once a day to visit a resident who is very ill or requiring end-of-life care.
 The designated visitor must get advanced approval by the Home, must pass the daily screening procedure, and must visit only in the resident's room.
 Once the visitor leaves the building they cannot return until the following day.